Danceability, A New Definition of Bridge Index: Introduction

-\textbf{Acknowledgments.} The authors would like to thank the anonymous referee from the journal \emph{Proceedings of Bridges 2024} who refereed the first three authors' paper \cite{ASS}.
-The result in Proposition \ref{prop:upperbound} is due in part to the discussion with this referee.
-We would also like to thank Marc Kegel for helpful conversations that also led to Proposition \ref{prop:upperbound}.
+The authors would like to thank the anonymous referee from the journal \emph{Proceedings of Bridges 2024} who refereed paper \cite{ASS}.
+The result in \autoref{prop:upperbound} is due in part to the discussion with this referee.
+We would like to thank Marc Kegel for helpful conversations that also led to \autoref{prop:upperbound}.
+We would also like to thank the anonymous referee from \textit{Topology and its Applications} for very helpful comments that lead to significant improvements the paper.

 This project is part of an undergraduate student research experience at Elon University for Sol Addison and Lila Snodgrass, led by professor Nancy Scherich.
-This project is funded in part by the Lumen Prize and the Summer Faculty Research Stipend at Elon University.
+This project is funded in part by the Lumen Prize and the Summer Faculty Research Stipend at Elon University, and partially sponsored by the National Science Foundation under grant DMS-2532699.
+SB was supported by the NSF Postdoctoral Research Fellowship DMS-2303143.

-\section{The Danceability Index}
+\section{The danceability index}

 As originally defined by Schaffer \cite{KS}, a knot diagram is \emph{danceable} if we can choose an orientation of the diagram and a point on that knot so that a dancer can start at that point, dance in the directional flow of the knot, and traverse the entire diagram with the restriction that the dancer must pass through every crossing as the under-strand first.
-This can be expanded to include multiple dancers so that if a dancer reaches a crossing on the over-strand having not already passed the crossing as the under-stand first, they must wait at the crossing for another dancer to ``clear the path" for the over-strand dancer.
-Visually, you can imagine the dancers' paths drawing the knot over time when viewed from above.
+This can be expanded to include multiple dancers, and multiple knotted components, so that if a dancer reaches a crossing on the over-strand having not already passed the crossing as the under-stand first, they must wait at the crossing for another dancer to ``clear the path" for the over-strand dancer.
+Visually, one can imagine the dancers' paths drawing the knot over time when viewed from above.
 With this definition, time is pointing upward, so later times must always travel on top of earlier times.
-This is explained below as the ``under-first rule" in Definition \ref{defn:configuration}.
-However, if we assume time is pointing down, the dancers will trace the over-strand of a crossing first before crossing as the under-stand --this is called the ``over-first rule".
+This is explained below as the ``under-first rule" in \autoref{defn:configuration}.
+However, if we assume time is pointing downward, then the dancers will trace the over-strand of a crossing first before crossing as the under-stand.
+This is called the ``over-first rule".